-There was one long stop where we stopped for about 30 minutes for no apparent reason.
+There was one long stop where I really didn’t understand what was going on.
+We stopped for about 30 minutes for no apparent reason.

 Towards the end of the ride, we hit a nasty rain storm.
 Out of nowhere, the sky was engulfed in giant black and grey clouds.
 One minute there were clear blue skies, the next minute we’re in the middle of a monsoon.

-It’s very fascinating how storms blow through in the tropics and I’m a sucker for a good storm.
+It’s quite fascinating how storms blow through in the tropics and I’m a sucker for a good storm.

 It was still raining when the train arrived in Hue.
 My new friend was so sweet and hailed me a cab and negotiated a fair price in Vietnamese before we parted ways.

 I typically would have just walked but I don’t walk in the rain, especially not with 2 backpacks.
 If that makes me a princess, then so be it.
 The homestay was actually quite far, so it’s a good thing I took a taxi.

 I stayed at the Shark Homestay which was down a little side alley off the main street that runs through the little city center.
 It ended up being the perfect location with friendly staff and a decent breakfast each morning.
 At $4 USD it was bang for the buck here folks.

 I don’t know why you would want to take any other route after reading this lovely report.
 But who knows, maybe you’re afraid of trains.
 So, below are a few more options on ways to get from Da Nang to Hue.

 It’s about 58 miles to travel from Da Nang to Hue.
 If you hire a car or take the bus it should take you about 2-3 hours depending on